SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-20-309-0-Fixed-issue-with-LWM2M-bulk-registration.md

 ticket: DM-3141
 version: 10.20.309.0
 ---
-This version of the LWM2M agent fixed large LWM2M bulk registrations and removals which were unreliable due to a race condition.
+LWM2M bulk registrations and removals processed by the LWM2M agent were unreliable due to a race condition.
+This issue has been fixed and bulk registrations are now processed reliably.